 This WFD assessment covers only those components of the Proposed Scheme that could affect water body features.
-These were primarily identified as sections of the Proposed Scheme which are within 500m of surface and groundwater waterbodies (Chapter 13 (Water) - Study Area in Volume 2 of the EIAR).
+These were primarily identified as sections of the Proposed Scheme which are within 500m of surface and groundwater waterbodies (Chapter 13 Water - Study Area).
 The assessment looks at the impacts of new modifications to the water bodies and any changes to existing modifications.

-A13.3.2Relevant Guidelines, Policy and Legislation
+A13.3.2 Relevant Guidelines, Policy and Legislation